vmware-tanzu/community-edition/cli/cmd/plugin/ui/web/tanzu-ui/README.md

 ## Build Contextual Help Docs

-HTMl Docs are located at `src/assets/contextualHelpDocs`.\ To generate the docs index and JSON data from HTML files Run `npm run build-index`.
+HTMl Contextual Help Docs are located at `src/assets/contextualHelpDocs`.\ To generate the docs index and JSON data from HTML files Run `npm run build-index`.
 This should be done everytime a new topic is introduced.\
 Converted HTML Docs to JSON Data are in `data.json`.\
 Documents Index is generated in `fuse-index.json`.